-“I am so glad you were able to make it,” I say, instantly regretting my accusatory choice of words.
+“I’m so glad you were able to make it,” I say, instantly regretting my accusatory choice of words.

 She grimaces and leans forward, looking at the floor, her hair spilling across her face.
-She pushes it back in her familiar gesture as she looks up at me.
-Her full red lips part as she is about to speak.
+She pushes it back with a familiar gesture as she looks up at me.
+Her full red lips part, as she is about to speak.

-Now is the time I think to myself.
+Now is the time.
 I am ready to tell her I understand why she left me.
-Before she gets too upset, before she starts to cry, I will cut her off and tell her that I know that she wanted to break it off with me before I became ill.
-I was much older than her, we were not a good match.
+Before she gets too upset, before she starts to cry, I will cut her off and tell her I know she wanted to break it off with me before I became ill.
+I was much older than her.
+We were not a good match.

-“I almost didn’t come today,” She says.
+“I almost didn’t come today,” she says.

 I have to bite down on the inside of my lip to keep myself from interrupting her.
-She stands up as if suddenly infused with an inner resolve.
+She stands as if suddenly infused with an inner resolve.
 She walks toward my bed and stands close to me.
 I can smell her sweet tangy scent.
-I want to press my lips against hers and tell her everything is ok.
+I want to press my lips against hers and tell her everything is okay.

-“I miss you,” She pauses.
+“I miss you.”
+She pauses.

 “What?”
 I ask.
 I can tell she is holding something back.

-“But…” she tails off.
+“But…”

 I can see that without honesty nothing is real.
 We wait in silence.

-“I am happy now,” She finally says.
+“I am happy now,” she finally says.

 I look at her in silence.
 I try to imagine where this can go that will end up anywhere that I had hoped it would.

-“I found someone,” She says.
+“I found someone,” she says.

 I am stunned.
 Somehow there is a difference between breaking up with someone and having that someone find another.
-One seems more permanent.
+One seems more permanent than the other.

-“Someone that actually lets me love them,” She adds.
+“Someone that actually lets me love them,” she adds.
 I turn away.
-She senses my distress and reaches out and takes my right hand.
-“I’m sorry,” She says.
+She senses my distress and reaches out, taking my right hand.
+“I’m sorry.”

-I am still unable to move my hand.
-I am sure she can sense my lack of response to her gesture.
+I’m still unable to move my hand.
+I’m sure she can sense my lack of response to her gesture.
 I don’t explain.
-I let my silent rebuke serve instead of words.
+I let my silent rebuke serve, instead of words.
 Words would be worse.

 She drops my hand and silently paces the room.

 Of course she moved on, why would she want to be with someone about to die?
-I always thought the answer to the question ‘Do you want to be right, or do you want to be happy?’ was ‘why can’t I have both?’
+I always thought the answer to the question “Do you want to be right, or do you want to be happy?” was “Why can’t I have both?”

 I want to lash out at her.
 Sting her with bitter words.
 Julia has helped me see that fear is at the root of all my behavior.
 I will hurt you before you can really hurt me.
-Or, I will make you pay dearly for hurting me so you won’t hurt me again.
+Or, I will make you pay dearly for hurting me, so you won’t hurt me again.
 I know this, yet here I am, perhaps with only days to live, and all I want right now is to hurt her.

 “Whatever…” I say, cutting myself off.

-“I am sorry,” She says again.
+“I am sorry,” she says again.

 I can hear the pleading in her voice.
 This is hurting her.
-But, you can’t demand forgiveness, you can only give it.
+But, you can’t demand forgiveness.
+You can only give it.
 Time is running out.
 She could leave at any moment.
 I need to forgive her.
 That was my plan today.
 Why can’t I act right?
 Why can’t I change?